Aranno808/CSCI-3060-Assignment/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. Start the program
+1. Start the program (main.py)

-2. Log in as either:
-    * Standard user
-    * Admin user

-3. Perform supported transactions:
-    * Withdraw
-    * Deposit
-    * Transfer
-    * Pay bill
-    * Create/Delete/Disable account (Admin only)
+2. Enter "login" when prompted as either a "standard" or "admin" account.
+If testing in standard, use the information below from an existing account.

+3. Enter Account holder name.
+Example: "Bob"

+4. Enter the action you would like to perfrom: "withdrawal", "transfer", "paybill", "deposit", "create", "delete", "disable", "changeplan"

+5. Enter account number in valid format.
+Example:10002

-4. Logout to finalize the session
+6. Logout to finalize the session

+7. Login in as "admin" to test creating and deleting accounts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>